godaddy/warehouse.ai/README.md

 1. Engineers create a new service or package version and release it (e.g., `npm publish`, `git push <tag>`)
 1. A CICD workflow is triggered and runs the Webpack builds
-1. When all builds are completed, the CICD workflow uploads the assets to Warehouse
+1. When all builds are completed, the CICD workflow uploads the assets to Warehouse using the CDN API
+1. Metadata for those assets on the CDN are stored in the Object API to allow application servers to fetch the URL(s) for the latest assets for a given environment.

 ## Get Started